 On September 30, 2017 with the hard work of the members, we were able to play a couple of tunes at The Edmonton Firefighters’ Union 100 yr celebration.
 The members performed while the Honour Guard was marching in to present the colors.
 Then the names of all Edmonton Fire Rescue members who have paid the ultimate sacrifice and died in the Line of Duty were read.
 After the ringing of the bell and a moment of silence, Amazing Grace was played.
-This was the Edmonton Firefighters Pipes and Drums first appearance in front of Edmonton Fire Rescue members.
+This was the Edmonton Firefighters Piping and Drumming Society's first appearance in front of Edmonton Fire Rescue members.

 Late November of 2017 another recruitment went out to all Fire Rescue members.
 After the information session we added another 12 members wanting to learn to play the bagpipes and 6 on the drums.
 These members started to practice in January of 2018.
 Those numbers put the membership at 45 with 2 fire prevention officers and the rest being firefighters and officers of fire suppression.
 The numbers continually change as members resign and new members join up throughout the year.